Office project training program. Microsoft Project Online Training

 6.1 Measurable target

-6.2 Illusion of Simplicity (80% / 20%)
+6.2 Illusion of simplicity (80%/20%)

 6.3 Plan and requirements must change together

-6.5 Need measurable completion criteria (control tests)
+6.5 Need measurable criteria for project completion (benchmarks)

-6.7 Project Closure and Evaluation
+6.7 Project closure and evaluation

-6.8 What do the statistics show?
+6.8 What do statistics show?

 7 REFERENCES